 This creates a lot of pressure for hospital IT managers, who are facing not only the complexities of managing such a large wireless network, but under the pressure of time.
 Having access to software that provides live-feedback of wifi performance can improve the management of hospital wireless.

 Want to learn more?
-Schedule a meeting with one of our WiFi specialists who can answer any questions you may have about wireless network designs from SecurEdge.
+Get in touch with one of our WiFi specialists who can answer any questions you may have about wireless network designs from SecurEdge.